Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Thanks to a game-changing partnership between the airlines, JetBlue and United Airlines frequent flyers will soon be able to redeem and earn miles plus enjoy reciprocal elite status benefits when flying the other airline.
+The new partnership will mean JetBlue’s and United Airlines’ frequent flyers will be able to redeem and earn miles plus enjoy reciprocal elite status benefits when flying the other airline.

 After a headline-grabbing breakdown in its relationship with American Airlines, it was only a matter of time before JetBlue got cozy with another of the Big 3 U.S. airlines.